tdarth/HousingCommands/README.md

 - Remove Asterisk
 - AutoGG and AutoGLHF
 - AutoWelcome
-- Join a house with a specified keyword.
+- Join a house via a specified keyword.

 More to come.